slashmili/alchemist.vim/README.md

   * ExDoc: `ExDoc [module/function]` provides document (press TAB to get autocomplete).
   * Mix: `Mix [command]` run mix command (press TAB to get commands autocomplete).
 If you already have an existing `Mix` command, alchemist won't define this command.
   * ExDef: `ExDef [module/function]` jumps to the definition.
+  * IEx: `IEx [command]` opens a new IEx session if none exists (iex -S mix).
+If one already exists, it switches to that window.

 ### Demo